-Our response to significant risks
+Our response to provisional significant risks

-We have set out the significant risks (including fraud risks denoted by\) identified for the current year audit along with the rationale and expected audit approach.
-The risks identified below may change to reflect any significant findings or subsequent issues we identify during the audit.
+We have set out the significant risks (including fraud risks denoted by) identified for the current year audit along with the rationale and expected audit approach.
+The risks identified below may change to reflect any significant findings or subsequent issues we identify as we conclude our planning or during the audit.